 Thanksgiving Eggs Benedict

 This time of year, the cravings for Thanksgiving flavors start to hit me and they don’t stop for a long time.
 I like to weave the flavors into my favorite foods to hold myself over.
 This way I won’t actually have a turkey dinner and spoil the big event.
 I had someone over for brunch and was excited to see how the Thanksgiving flavors would work in an eggs benedict.

-I swapped out the English muffin for a fresh slice of cornbread that actually was flavored with some classic stuffing flavors.
-I also added a little cranberry sauce to the Shady Brook Farms ground turkey and formed little sausage patties with it.
-The kicker though in my opinion, was adding a little gravy twist to the hollandaise sauce to bring it all together.
+Then finally make the hollandaise!
+It starts like any other hollandaise – whisk egg yolks and lemon, then drizzle in hot butter.
+Then I added the gravy!
 The gravy here is just a little stock that I used to deglazed the pan I cooked the turkey patties in.
 Mix it in the hollandaise and it’s ready for action.
+I was worried it might cause the sauce to break but it worked just fine!

 Everything about this decadent brunch screamed Thanksgiving.

 I could eat that gravy hollandaise with a spoon though.
+Look at that beautiful egg yolk dripping down the Thanksgiving eggs benedict!

 Thanksgiving Eggs Benedict